Skip Navigation

 Homebound Student Grade Policy

-While enrolled at Teurlings Catholic High School, the student may be allowed to take correspondence courses or online courses through an accredited institution for elective credit.
-Assistant Principal of Academics must approve all courses and those courses are scheduled by the student in addition to the Teurlings Catholic schedule and are completed on the student’s own time.
-Teurlings Catholic High School sets the deadline for completion of approved courses.
-Grades for completion of those courses are assigned by the correspondence or online instructor, not by Teurlings Catholic H.S. faculty.
+While enrolled at TCHS, the student may be allowed to take online courses through an accredited institution for elective credit.
+The Vice-Principal must approve all courses.
+Those courses are scheduled by the student in conjunction with the TCHS schedule and are completed on the student’s own time.
+TCHS sets the deadline for completion of approved courses.
+Grades for completed courses are assigned by the online instructor, not by TCHS faculty.
+Online Dual Enrollment courses offered during regular class hours may include Communications, Computer Science, Criminal Justice, Fine Arts Survey, Food and Nutrition, Geography, Psychology, Sociology, and Spanish III.

-*** Students may also take correspondence or online courses to remediate a course; however, students who are in danger of failing must complete the course and may not begin remediation until grades are final.
+*** Students may also take online courses to remediate a course; however, students who are in danger of failing must complete the in-person TCHS course and may not begin remediation until grades are final.

-Students in Dual Enrollment courses receive grades from Teurlings Catholic for the appropriate high school work as well as from the university granting college credit.
+Students in Dual Enrollment courses receive grades from TCHS for the appropriate high school work as well as from the university granting college credit.
 Grades for those courses are determined by the university criteria.
 Students are reminded that all Dual Enrollment grades will be included on all future college transcripts and may affect a student’s TOPS status the first semester of college.
-Students who fail a Dual Enrollment course or who wish to improve a DE grade may do so at their expense by attending a subsequent semester at the university.
-Dual Enrollment students must follow all guidelines, including those for plagiarism, student dishonesty, and prerequisites, as set by the individual university, as well as all Teurlings Catholic guidelines.
+Dual Enrollment students must follow all guidelines, including those for plagiarism, student dishonesty, and prerequisites, as set by the individual university, as well as all TCHS guidelines.
 Parents and students are responsible for all fees associated with the university credit.
-Failure to pay fees by university-set deadlines not only results in loss of college credit but may require a schedule adjustment on the TCH campus.
+Failure to pay fees by university-set deadlines not only results in loss of college credit but may require a schedule adjustment on the TCHS campus.
 Dual Enrollment tuition and fees are set by each university just prior to the start of the school year.
-Tuition and fees for DE classes are paid directly to the appropriate university and not to Teurlings Catholic H.S.

 Questions?
 Comments?
 Concerns?
 Click here.